msuscens/Crypto-Coin-MarketCap/README.md

 This project was developed by Mark Suscens as a learning project (to employ HTML, CSS, Bootstrap, JQuery and JavaScript).

 The code is organised as follows:
-- interfaceAPI.js : Obtains all external data (via API calls), handling missing data and collating into data structure expected by the index and coin pages
+- interfaceAPI.js   : Obtains the application data (via API calls), handling missing data and collating into structure expected by the index, coin, and exchange pages
-- index.html      : Home page, that displays the table of coins with price data and Exchanges table
+- index.html        : Home page that present coin price and exchanges.
-- indexLogic.js   : Home page javascript code (including adding dynamically created components such as the coin search component)
+- indexLogic.js     : Home page javascript code (including adding dynamically created components, eg. coin search component)
-- coin.html       : Coin details page; displays a coin price graph and various coin statistics
+- coin.html         : Coin details page; displays a coin price graph and coin statistics
-- coinLogic.html  : Coin pages dynamic code (javascript)
+- coinLogic.js      : Coin details page dynamic code (javascript)
+- exchange.html     : Exchange details page; displays a trading volume graph and trading pairs table
+- exchange.js       : Exchange details page's dynamic code (javascript)

 - styles.css        : The css styles for the project, i.e the index and coin pages

+- tableFunctions.js : Event handling functions used for all tables in application for table column sorting, paging and table data reload (refresh)

-- components.js   : Custom dynamic components used on the index and coin pages.
-Includes the coin search object (which inherits from and overides the search component)
+- componentClassess.js      : Custom dynamic components.
+Includes the coin search, exchange search and currency selector components (used on the index, coin, and exchange pages)
-- searchComponent.js : Search Component Super Class, that is parent object for the coin search component
+- searchComponentClass.js   : Search Component Super Class, that is parent object for the coin search component
 - searchComponentStyles.css : The css styles for the Serach Component super class

-- helpers.js : Functions that support implementation of page logic (but are application specific).
+- helperFunctions.js : Functions supporting page logic implementaion (but are not application specific).

 Note: Requires local server to be running, eg. in terminal window: